Tag Archives: shady city

 He stopped and offered a scowl.

-“Yeah?
-What?” he returned.
-He seemed to recognise me which was surprising.
+“Jeez bro!
+Where did you come from?” he returned.
+He didn’t really recognise me which wasn’t surprising.
 We had only been in each other’s company once before.
 He and his father were touring their newspapers and they had come to the Coldford Daily.
 At the time he seemed to have been more interested in my fellow writer, Madeline.
 I would have been lucky if he even remembered my name.
-He hadn’t been lusting after Madeline though.
-He kept looking to her as though she was going to say something to The Cappy he didn’t want her to.
-Buddy’s uncle, Jerry Owen, had pulled Madeline from the story of an assault on the hotel heir, Daniel Weir, when it led her to his nephew.
-Madeline said nothing though.
-After that incident she had been relegated to nonsense stories and bottom of the barrel news.
-She had fought hard to get back on the upper floors, she wasn’t prepared to start again.

 I ignored Buddy’s refusal.
 “How are you coping with the death of your grandfather?”
 I put to him.